INTERNET CORRESPONDENCE MEDICAL SCHOOLS and Questionable Schools

 You'll quickly realize that people are continuing to work and 'attending' virtual medical schools.
 This doesn't sound equivalent to US medical schools to me which require students to concentrate solely on their medical careers.
 But more importantly what concerns me also is that these schools are giving Advanced placement to people for their previous education which is not medical school so in 27 months,from the luxury of their homes or offices, these people are called MD's,unlike normal medical schools that require 48 months of study and close supervision from professors.
 Some of the schools require the STUDENT to find supervisors/mentors and even their own clinicals,hardly equivalent to the normal medical school experience.
 But you should be concerned about the safety of your local hospitals where you may experience seeing an internet 'student' doing his clinicals or a graduate doing their residency,unbeknowst to you about their training.

 After you review the 'medical schools' below I urge you to contact your State Medical Board and ask them how they are dealing with the growing problem of 'online correspondence internet medical schools'.
 Find out if they even know that the problem exists?
 They may believe that these graduates actually went to the schools physically and the only way they can check is to look at their tax returns and passports for the time they supposedly were in school.
 Consumers deserve to know that the MD they see in someones title is a legitimate degree--many of those getting these degrees now will never be able to license but many are already using them in their chiropractic/dental practices unbeknowst to their clients as to what it means.
 In discussions with some of the Boards I found outright hostility that someone would question their decisions.
+Some chiropractors are upset by the fake degrees being offered around.

 We never knew that the Internet would bring 'challenges' like this but I am sure it is only the tip of the iceberg.